 Your website is your most critical digital brand touch point and it needs to be maintained.
 In today’s world, information, trends, preferences, and technology move faster than ever.
 Does that mean you need to update your website with every trending color or design trend?
 No, but it does mean that if you wait a couple of years to touch your website, people will notice.
 (Want to know the 5 signs your website is outdated?)

-Here are 5 opportune times to update your website:
+Here are 5 opportune times to update your website content:

 1. You’re expanding your business offering

 If you are getting ready for a big product launch, it’s a good idea to anticipate increased traffic to your website and make sure you’re looking your best online.
 You want to make sure people see your brand as innovative.
 If your website looks outdated, this may hurt your brand perception.

 2. Changing direction